Muscle Shoals, Alabama: History

 The Upper Creek, residing in what is now north and central Alabama, also resented any European or Euro-American presence in the region.
 A major incident occurred in 1790, when U.S. President George Washington sent an expedition under Major John Doughty in an attempt to establish a fort and trading post at Muscle Shoals.
 This expedition was nearly annihilated by a Chickamauga and Creek party sent to destroy it, and the administration abandoned the project.
-Meanwhile, Francisco Luis Hector de Carondelet, governor of the Spanish Louisiana, was in conversations with the Indian confederation to stablish a fort in 1792.
+Meanwhile, Francisco Luis Hector de Carondelet, governor of the Spanish Louisiana, was in conversations with the Indian confederation to establish a fort in 1792.

 Anglo-American settlers in Tennessee continued to agitate for control of this region.
 The site was particularly desirable, as it controlled access to fine cotton-producing land immediately to its south.
 In 1797, John Sevier, the first governor of Tennessee, complained to Andrew Jackson that "The prevention of a settlement at or near the Muscle Shoals is a manifest injury done the whole western country."
 At Sevier's behest, Jackson attempted to persuade Congress and President John Adams to fund a new expedition to take control of the site, but to no avail.

-U.S. officials finally took control of the region in the wake of the U.S. invasion of Creek country during the War of 1812.
-Jackson and General John Coffee obtained cession of the land from both the Cherokee and Creek (who had continued to dispute possession) by treaty, without permission from the federal government.
-Secretary of War William H. Crawford refused to recognize the cession, and reconfirmed Cherokee ownership, leading to personal enmity between him and Jackson.
-The political struggle over the lands was eventually won by Jackson and his backers, who gained passage in Congress of the Indian Removal Act in 1830.
-When Jackson, as president, implemented the policy of Indian Removal, Muscle Shoals was used as a site from which to exile the Upper Creek to Indian Territory (now Oklahoma).